 If you have bloating after eating something or develop a rash, you probably shouldn’t be eating that item.
 Do you feel tired after a huge plate of pasta?
 Perhaps, cut back and add more veggies and protein to balance your blood sugar.

 Once you can slow down and really tune in to your body’s rhythm, hunger signals and distress signals, you will learn what to feed yourself.

 1. Eat Mindfully

-Many of us are eating on the go, in the car, and at our desks.
-We aren’t focused on the smells, the appearance or taste – we’re just shoving it in.
+Many of us are eating on the go, in the car, and

 Take a moment to have a few deep breaths before a meal and relax your parasympathetic nervous system.
 Savor each bite and enjoy your meal.